 Dr. Ivey and his team want to ensure you are comfortable and confident about our entire process.
 When you schedule a consultation with us, we’ll show you a brief video to demonstrate how the wisdom teeth removal procedure will work, and then discuss an overall plan of action for you.
 Pricing, the timeline, and any other concerns will be addressed thoroughly and transparently before the actual procedure is scheduled.

-Ivey Oral & Facial Surgery serves patients in the Centennial and Aurora, CO areas.
+Ivey Oral & Facial Surgery serves patients in the Centennial, CO area.
 If you have wisdom teeth and aren’t sure if they need to be extracted, schedule a consultation today by calling or texting (303) 493-1933.